Roseville Chase: History

 Later, the area was settled by Europeans like David Mathew and Richard Archbold, whose property eventually extended to Moores Creek and became the site of an orchard.

-During World War I the area was used as a training area for army engineers under the command of John (later Sir John) Madsen.
+During World War I the area was used as a training area for army engineers under the command of Sir John Madsen.

+On 19 March 1921, the Chase was added to the name of Roseville.

 Many people lived in the Sydney bush during the Great Depression.
 Remains of dwellings can still be found in the bush at Roseville Chase.

 Roseville Chase Post Office opened on 2 March 1953 and closed in 1994.

-Contemporary historians unanimously agree, Roseville Chase's greatest moment of the "modern era" was on 14 September 2000, when the Olympic Torch passed through the suburb, on its journey from Mt Olympus in Greece, to Stadium Australia (as it was then known), in Homebush Bay.
-The Torch traversed through the suburb from south to north along Babbage Road, before crossing the Roseville Bridge on its journey bound for Manly.
-Well-wishers young and old lined the streets to cheer on the Torch and a VIP viewing area was also established around the Malga Ave Overpass, where VIP Patrons were able to enjoy the Hospitality Marquee that had been erected with the aid of direct sponsorship from First Choice Crown on the Hill and other local businesses.
-Sausage Sizzlers were available, as well as cans of Forrie Bitter, 3 for $6.

 Population

-In the 2016 Census, there were 1,616 people in Roseville Chase, of whom 68.0% were Australia and 76.0% of whom spoke only English at home.
-The most common responses for religion were "No Religion" 31.6%, "Catholic" 24.8% and "Anglican" 21.2%.
+In the 2021 Census, there were 1,618 people in Roseville Chase, of whom 65.7% were born in Australia, 74.0% of whom spoke only English at home.
+The most common responses for religion were No Religion, so stated 39.7%, Catholic 24.4%, and Anglican 14.4%.